-The best legal defenses for your ecstasy/MDMA case will depend on exact circumstances of your offense.
+The best legal defenses for your ecstasy/MDMA case will depend on the exact circumstances of your offense.
 That said, some of the most common ecstasy/drug crimes California defenses include:.

-- You were not actually under the influence of ecstasy (a legal defense to a California driving under the influence pf ecstasy charge--perhaps your alleged impairment was due to fatigue, sickness or another “innocent” explanation);
+- You were not actually under the influence of ecstasy (a legal defense to a California driving under the influence pf ecstasy charge–perhaps your alleged impairment was due to fatigue, sickness or another “innocent” explanation);

 - The legal defense of entrapment (that is, you only possessed or sold the ecstasy because the police lured or coerced you into doing so);

 - You possessed ecstasy for personal use and not for sale (a way to avoid HS 11378 ecstasy possession for sale charges in favor of HS 11377 simple possession, which ut may also allow you to participate in California drug diversion);

 - You were the victim of mistaken identity (that is, the seized ecstasy didn’t belong to you); and